Krypt0pr0xy/Streufeldkompensation_Official_Software/Usage_of_the_Software.md

 # Usage of the Software
 ## This section explains how to use the software.
 `If you only want to use the software without developing the programming further, you can use the already created application.`
+This software has been programmed specifically for the use of the  Streufeldkompensatons project.
+With it you can communicate with the micro controller via the serial interface.
+In the normal application, the eight channels can be set and the respective voltage.

 # Download
 The software can be downloaded from the following [link][1].